📘 Vercye Architecture Documentation

 Snakemake defines workflows as rules.
 Each rule specifies expected inputs and outputs, enabling:

-- Automatic dependency resolution โ Only missing or outdated outputs are recomputed.
+- Automatic dependency resolution - Only missing or outdated outputs are recomputed if a pipeline is re-run.

-- Resumability โ Failed executions can resume from the point of failure.
+- Resumability - Failed executions of a pipeline can resume from the point of failure or be a rerun of all steps of the pipeline can be forced.

 Every pipeline run uses a configuration file (YAML), which defines key parameters like: